 Below are the basic parts of a Cub Scout uniform.* As a Scout earns advancement ranks, they will receive belt loops, emblems and badges to add to their uniform.
 Any council Scout Shop can help you with purchasing your Scout's uniform as well as understanding correct patch placement.

 *Note: The Lion Cub uniform for kindergartners consists of a t-shirt and hat.
 Please contact your den leader or any council Scout Shop for more information.

 Who Do I Go To If I Have Questions?

-We recommend starting with your den leader followed by the pack leadership.
+If you are not involved in a pack, you should start by filling out the form found here so that we can match you with someone who can assist you.
+If you are already in a pack, we recommend starting with your den leader followed by the pack leadership.
 Our council website also has many resources for a variety of questions and is also linked to the national site.
 Finally, any council service center has staff ready to assist you with any request.